vhvkhoa/TAPG-AgentEnvInteration/README.md

 * fvcore
 * numpy, pandas, matplotlib, tensorboardX etc.

+Please refer to [here](installation-guide.md) for an installation guide.

 ## Download Features
 3D Resnet-50 features extracted from rescaled videos of ActivityNet-1.3 can be downloaded below: